NickyEXE/hackerchat-020121/README.md

   * Is there any difference between what will happen if state changes vs. if props change?
   * Can state become props?
   * Can props become state?

+* Rules for state
+  * Never mutate state directly.
+Don't call `this.state =`, don't call `this.state.messages.push`, and don't call `this.state.messages.sort`